Simon Tong: Other projects

-In 2020 Tong was involved in a project called 'Mirry' with his brother in law Tom Fraser and Kirsteen McNish.
-It resulted in an album based around the 1950s piano recordings of Frasers great aunt Mirry.
+In 2020 Tong was involved in a project called Mirry with his brother-in-law Tom Fraser and Kirsteen McNish.
+It resulted in an album based around the 1950s piano recordings of Fraser's great aunt Mirry.

 Personal life

 Tong grew up with fellow Verve member Richard Ashcroft and went to school with other members of The Verve.
 He is credited with teaching him guitar.